benfinkelshtein/ICGNN/README.md

 The parameters of the script are:

 - ``--dataset_type``: name of the dataset.
-The available options are: communities (our synthetic dataset), tolokers, squirrel, twitch_gamers, bay, la.
+The available options are: communities (a synthetic dataset to test the code with), tolokers, squirrel, twitch_gamers, bay, la.

 - ``--icg_approx_epochs``: the number of epochs for the approximation.
 - ``--icg_approx_lr``: the lr for the approximation.